Brandon-short/Brandon-short.github.io/ccna.md

   - supports a single instance of spanning tree
   - converges with much haste
   - assigns roles to ports
+  - Edge port
+    - Ports directly connected to endpoints and corresponds with portfast port
+    - an edge port that receives a BPDU will turn in into a normal spanning tree port
 - MSTP
   - multiple spanning tree
   - optimizes PVST by mapping multiple VLANs to the same spanning tree instance